asperan/gitbox/README.md

 It leverages the git CLI tool to enable fast and simple semantic versioning and conventional commits.

-## Note
-Unless new features are requested, this project is considered completed.
-This means that there won't be more development time other than the one needed to fix bugs and implement new, approved features.

-To ask for a feature, create a new issue.
-If the requested feature is considered pertinent to the project, it may be implemented in a future version.
-If you want to implement the feature yourself, please first create a new issue to ask for its approval, then you can create a Pull Request.

 ## Breaking changes of 2.0.0
 * Default prerelease pattern is now a single number.
 * Move `refresh` subcommand from `commit` subcommand into a standalone subcommand.